What is meant by “bipolar behavior”? How do the internal symptoms of bipolar disorder get “acted out” or displayed?

 Further, if you and your loved ones know the behaviors that indicate you are entering an episode of mania or depression, it is possible to intervene before any damage is done.
 This can result in a positive spiral.
 Fewer episodes and relapses improves coping skills and brain health, just as more frequent episodes become a negative spiral.

-We also have bipolar prodromes or a bipolar relapse signature - bipolar behavior that signals the onset of mania or depression.
+We also have bipolar prodromes or a bipolar relapse signature, which is bipolar behavior that signals the onset of mania or depression.

 Also, many of the most energetic and resourceful business-people and other leaders have had bipolar disorder.

 Just please understand that treatment does not destroy these more positive faces of bipolar.
-In fact, proper treatment can boost productivity.
+In fact, proper treatment can boost productivity.2

 Most of all, here is a key take-away for you.
 PLEASE remember that bipolar behavior differs from the individual’s usual behavior.
 Someone with consistently, rather than episodic, bad behavior very likely does NOT have bipolar disorder.